ableyjoe/draft-jabley-dnsop-addr-query/draft-jabley-dnsop-addr-query.md

 The IANA has updated the "iana-dns-class-rr-type" YANG Module to reflect this registration, as described in {{!RFC9108}}.

-# Template

-The following template was submitted to request assignment of a code-point for the ADDR RRTYPE as described in this document.

-    A. Submission Date:  (date of this document)

-    B.1 Submission Type:  [X] New RRTYPE  [ ] Modification to RRTYPE B.2 Kind of RR:  [ ] Data RR  [X]  Meta-RR

-       Assignment of a QTYPE from the range of code-points reserved for "Q and Meta-TYPEs" is requested; see RFC6895 section 3.1.1.

-    C. Contact Information for submitter (will be publicly posted):

-       The author contact information for this document may be used as the contact information for this template.

-    D. Motivation for the new RRTYPE application Please keep this part at a high level to inform the Expert and reviewers about uses of the RRTYPE.
-Most reviewers will be DNS experts that may have limited knowledge of your application space.

-       See (this document).

-    E. Description of the proposed RR type.
-       This description can be provided in-line in the template, as an attachment, or with a publicly available URL.

-       See (this document).

-    F. What existing RRTYPE or RRTYPEs come closest to filling that need and why are they unsatisfactory?

-       The RRTYPEs A and AAAA provide a means of publishing IPv4 and IPv6 addresses in the DNS.
-However, in order to obtain all IPv4 and IPv6 addresses for a particular owner name, two queries are required.
-This specification allows the same functionality with a single query.

-       The RRTYPE ANY (referred to as * in RFC 1035) provides a means of obtaining all RRTYPEs associated with a single owner name in a single query.
-However, queries with QTYPE=ANY provide unacceptable amplification potential for some operators and in many cases their use has been curtailed, e.g. see RFC 8482.

-    G. What mnemonic is requested for the new RRTYPE (optional)?

-       ADDR

-    H. Does the requested RRTYPE make use of any existing IANA registry or require the creation of a new IANA subregistry in DNS Parameters?
-If so, please indicate which registry is to be used or created.
-If a new subregistry is needed, specify the allocation policy for it and its initial contents.
-Also include what the modification procedures will be.

-       No.

-    I. Does the proposal require/expect any changes in DNS servers/resolvers that prevent the new type from being processed as an unknown RRTYPE (see RFC3597)?

-       No.

 # Acknowledgements

 This is not the first attempt to specify some kind of multi-QTYPEs